-Accept a women's decision when she says "NO." Don't see it as a challenge.
+Accept someone's decision when the person says "NO." Don't see it as a challenge.

-Ask yourself how sexual stereotypes affect your attitude and actions toward women.
+Ask yourself how sexual stereotypes affect your attitude and actions toward another gender, in particular toward women.

 Avoid clouding your judgment and understanding of what another person wants by using alcohol and other drugs.